Tito Tettamanti: Personal life

 In 2001, Tettamanti thirdly married to Dolores Gilardi Cossi, a native of Uruguay.

-After several years spent in London, since 2010 Tettamanti lives in Lugano.
-He often participates in conferences, public discussions, TV, and radio programs.
-Passionate and thorough scholar of political cultural and international economic issues, he regularly writes as a columnist on the Corriere del Ticino and Die Zeit, dealing often with socio-economic topics.
+After several years spent in London, since 2010 Tettamanti has lived in Lugano.
+He frequently participates in conferences, public discussions, TV, and radio programs.
+A dedicated scholar of political, cultural, and international economic issues, he writes regularly as a columnist in the Corriere del Ticino and Die Zeit, often dealing with socio-economic topics.